oschweitzer/sfeir-school-angular/docs/markdown/server-communication/usage.md

 <!-- .slide -->

-# The methods of the HttpClient service
+# Methods of the HttpClient service

 HttpClient provides you with the following methods: <br> <br>